Ascend/samples/cplusplus/level2_simple_inference/1_classification/vpc_jpeg_resnet50_imagenet_classification/README.md

             ./main 0
             ```

             The command output similar to the following is displayed.
+In the displayed information, classType indicates the category ID, top1 indicates the maximum confidence level of the category, and top5 indicates the sum of the five maximum confidence levels.
+These values may vary according to the version and environment.

             ```
             [INFO] acl init success